TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-3.md

 The `__init__` function takes the x and y coordinates of the top left corner, and computes the bottom right corner based on the w and h parameters (width and height).

+`center` is a "property", which essentially acts like a read-only variable for our `RectangularRoom` class.
+It describes the "x" and "y" coordinates of the center of a room.
+It will be useful later on.

 The `inner` property returns two "slices", which represent the inner portion of our room.
 This is the part that we'll be "digging out" for our room in our dungeon generator.
 It gives us an easy way to get the area to carve out, which we'll demonstrate soon.